 Polar Quest is a contest for 5th grade classes (17 years old) with the teacher of the winning class gaining the unique opportunity to join the technical and/or scientific team at PEA in Antarctica.
 In the first phase of the contest the students need to submit a short movie, in the second phase they need to prepare a project proposal and present it in front of a professional jury.
 The IPF offers support by organising workshops and providing educational material.

 After his/her Antarctic expedition the teacher becomes a polar ambassador and will inspire his students year after year.
 He/she will also collaborate with the IPF to develop new educational material.
 These resources will be made available on EducaPoles.
 By offering free online educational material, we hope that this local project will have a global outreach.

 Polar Quest 2

 The principal theme of Polar Quest 2 is sustainable energy, with PEA as a showcase.
 It was launched in October 2013.
-To enter the competition, classes had to design an energy project which they will carry out during the 2014-15 school year.
+To enter the competition, classes had to design an energy project.
 The winning class was announced at the contest awards ceremony in Brussels on 14 May 2014 .
 Watch the video of the awards ceremony here.
 The winning teacher, Roger Radoux, an electronics teacher at the Athénée Royal d'Ans, spent 5 weeks at PEA during the Antarctic summer season 2014-2015.